MagnierHugo/LegendOfGevievre/README.md

 2. Extract the zip file to your preferred location
 3. Run `LegendOfGevievre.exe` to start the game
 4. Survive the chaos and embrace the bugs!

----

-*Remember: In this world, bugs aren't mistakes—they're opportunities for creative problem-solving!*